FHA Loan Limits In Texas For 2023

 Loans are not available for financing properties with more than four units or real estate that could be categorized as investment properties.

 Similar to single-family limits, the FHA provides special loan caps for the same exception areas of the country with higher median values.
-These caps range up to $2,372,625 for a 4-unit property.

 Don’t see the county where you’re looking to buy a home listed above?
 You can find the FHA home limits for every county on the FHA website.